 \subsubsection{Other PDF-related ML applications}

 Beyond the determination of the PDFs themselves, ML techniques have also been proposed to power up PDF studies.
-In Ref.~\cite{Carrazza:2015hva} genetic algorithms are utilized to compress a set of Monte Carlo replicas with the minimal loss of statistical information and in Ref.~\cite{Carrazza:2021hny} this approach is further expanded with the usage of Generative Adversarial Model to enhance a PDF set, reducing finite-size artifacts that could be introduced by the compression procedure.
-In Ref.~\cite{Perez-Salinas:2020nem} PDFs are approximated using Quantum-ML algorithms in the context of the NNPDF fitting methodology.
+In Ref.~\cite{Carrazza:2015hva}, genetic algorithms are utilized to compress a set of Monte Carlo replicas with the minimal loss of statistical information.
+In Ref.~\cite{Carrazza:2021hny}, this approach is further expanded with the usage of a generative adversarial model to enhance a PDF set, reducing finite-size artifacts that could be introduced by the compression procedure.
+In Ref.~\cite{Perez-Salinas:2020nem}, PDFs are approximated using Quantum-ML algorithms in the context of the NNPDF fitting methodology.
 Another interesting application of ML to the study of PDFs was recently put forward~\cite{Liu:2022plj}.
-Modern PDF analyses requires calculations of the log-likelihood functions from thousands of experimental data points, and scans of multidimensional parameter space with tens of degrees of freedom.
-To overcome the use of the Hessian method to approximate profile of the log-likelihood functions in neighborhood of the best-fit, and to estimate the PDF uncertainties, the authors put forward NNs and ML techniques to model profile of the log-likelihood functions or cross sections for such a multi-dimensional parameter space.
-The methodology is applied to the CT18 global analysis and to the study impact of the NOMAD dimuon data on constraining the strange content of the proton.
+Modern PDF analyses require calculations of the log-likelihood functions from thousands of experimental data points, and scans of multidimensional parameter space with tens of degrees of freedom.
+To overcome lengthy computations of exact log-likelihood functions in the neighborhood of the best fit and to estimate the PDF uncertainties, the authors put forward NNs and ML techniques to model profile of the log-likelihood functions or cross sections for such a multi-dimensional parameter space.
+The methodology is applied to the CT18 global analysis and to study the impact of the NOMAD dimuon data on constraining the strange content of the proton.